ans-group/docs.ukfast.co.uk/source/fastdrive/addinganemployeefromexcel.md

 # Adding an employee from an Excel spreadsheet

-Alternatively, multiple employees can be added through an Excel spreadsheet to speed up the process.
+Instead of adding employee users manually one-by-one, multiple employees can be added through an Excel spreadsheet to speed up the process.
 To do this, again navigate to __People__ and then __Browse Employees__.
 Click __Create Employee__ as normal and you will see this button:

 ![Image65](files/Image65.png)